An Empirical Bayes Analysis of Object Trajectory Representation Models: Conclusion

 \section{Conclusion}

-Vehicle trajectories can be modelled with high fidelity over timescales relevant for trajectory prediction by simple linear combinations of basis functions.
-We have characterized the trade-off between model complexity and representation error by an empirical analysis of several large public datasets.
+Object trajectories for various object classes can be modelled with high fidelity by simple linear combinations of polynomial basis functions. \emph{Independent} of any particular prediction method, we have characterized the trade-off between model complexity and fit error by an empirical analysis of several large public datasets.
 Using an Empirical Bayes approach, we have estimated models for observation noise and prior distributions over model parameters.
 The estimated observation noise parameters can (and should) be considered when training trajectory prediction models with a Gaussian Log-Likelihood loss, particularly when combining different datasets.
 The prior parameters can inform the motion models of trajectory tracking and filtering models \cite{reichardt_trajectories_2022} or regularize trajectory prediction models.
-The representation error of a linear formulation is small compared to prediction errors of current state-of-the-art models.
-This suggests that the bias inherent in linear models is much smaller than the epistemic uncertainty in the prediction task.
-The computational benefits, on the other hand, are large.
-Using linear models of vehicle trajectories, the problem of predicting a trajectory over a finite time horizon $T$ can reduce to predicting the kinematic end state at $t+T$, alone.